ToniVP/NIS_establishment_risk/README.md

 		7. risk_matr_ecoreg.R
 		8. risk_matr_province.R
 		9. risk_matr_realm.R
-	5. In *Cumul_impact* subfolder: All TIFF objects corresponding to cumulative human impacts, extracted from Halpern et al (2019) and [Ocean Health Index](https://oceanhealthindex.org/resources/data/cumulative-human-impacts/)
+	5. In *Cumul_impact* subfolder: All TIFF objects corresponding to cumulative human impacts, could not be uploaded but can be extracted from Halpern et al (2019) and [Ocean Health Index](https://oceanhealthindex.org/resources/data/cumulative-human-impacts/)
 	6. In *MEOW* subfolder: Shapefiles corresponding to the [Marine Ecoregions of the World ](https://www.marineregions.org/)(Spalding et. al., 2007)
 	7. In *Models* subfolder: GAMM objects derived from Script *5.
-Cumulative impacts, MPAs and risk (Fig 5; Fig S4; Table S2)*
+Cumulative impacts, MPAs and risk (Fig 5; Fig S4; Table S2)*.
+The contents in this folder could not be uploaded but can be generated with the code

 2. Relationship between files:
 	- *Initial_metrics.txt* is derived from all files within the *Data* subfolders *All_species_metrics* and *All_species_metrics_native*.
 From the *Initial_metrics.txt* file, first we derive the *Joint_components.txt* and finally we obtain the *NIS_risk_metrics.txt* file, which is the final file used to produce all figures.